twesterhout/lattice-symmetries/python/tutorial.md

 ```

 #### Spinless Fermionic basis
-We can also consider basis of fermions without spins.
-The basis states are stored as integers as for spin basis, however the binary representation has a second quantization interpretation.
+We can also consider the basis of fermions without spins.
+The basis states are stored as integers as for spin basis.
+However the binary representation has a second quantization interpretation.
-Each basis state is given by the sequence of 0s and 1s, where 1 means that there is a fermion on the corresponding site, and 0 means that the site is vacant.
+Each basis state is given by the sequence of 0s and 1s, where 1 means a fermion on the corresponding site, and 0 means that the site is vacant.
 Let's consider the simplest example of fermions on two sites:
 ```sh
 basis = ls.SpinlessFermionBasis(2) #We create fermionic basis on 2 sites